WalkingNL/Translation/note.md

 ---

+tout, verb, means to attempt to sell something, typically by pestering people in an aggressive or bold manner

+pestering, means to trouble or annoy someone with frequent or persistent requests or interruptions.

+    the new policy is touted as a breakthrough in the AI field.

+---

 disrupt, disruptor, disruptive

 disrupt, verb, refers to the act of interrupting an event, activity, or process by causing a disturbance or problem.